jcaillon/valet/docs/content/docs/300.libraries/string.md

 - $1: the text to wrap
 - $2: the width to wrap the text at
-- $3: the prefix to apply to each new line (default to "")
+- $3: the prefix to apply to each new line (defaults to "")

 Returns: